This post may contain affiliate links. For more information, click here.

 Back in April, a few girlfriends and I planned a trip to Disney World.
 They were coming in on Thursday night, I was coming in on Wednesday morning, and another friend was coming in on Thursday morning.
-This meant I'd have a day of park fun by myself, and then a morning of park fun with my friend Missy (who is also my TA, so if you need a TA, feel free to check out her Facebook page),
+This meant I'd have a day of park fun by myself, and then a morning of park fun with my friend Missy who loves Disney just as much as I do, if not more.

 Since Missy and I both love all things Disney, she thought it might be fun to take a different sort of tour than the type I was used to.
 I'd only done the ones that let you ride fun rides, and had just finished up Ultimate Nights of Adventure the night before (for the third time).

 This tour would be more about the history of Magic Kingdom, the planning, the layout, and the magic (and true dedication to service) that takes place behind the scenes.